dobriNedev/INTERVIEW-SPA-TASK-MANAGER/README.md

 ## Short description
 - Using [assets/api.json](assets/api.json) file to simulate Web API calls.
 - Single Page App (SPA) - React.js.
-- Responsive - working on mobile, tablet and desktop.
+- Responsive design by using responsive CSS units - working on mobile, tablet and desktop.
 - More details come up when you hover person (phone and email).
 - Status icon depending on the person's status.
 Using [assets/icon-available.svg](assets/icon-available.svg) if the person is available, [assets/icon-busy.svg](assets/icon-busy.svg) otherwise.
 - Basic search functionality implemented.
 Using [assets/icon-search.svg](assets/icon-search.svg) for the search bar.